jhvanderschee/hugobricks/content/en/hiking.md

 ![](/uploads/photos/hike/hike01.jpg)

 # Go take a hike!
+Ask Joe to be your guide!

 {{< breadcrumbs >}}